mentallyunstablefish/my-OS/README.md

 MyOS is a simple operating system that demonstrates how a bootloader and kernel work together to boot into protected mode.
 Check out the MyOS_Blog pdf where I take you through my journey - from start to finish - as I built MyOS.

-Also, here's how I built and ran MyOS if you want to test it out yourself:
+Also, here's how to run MyOS if you want to test it out yourself:

 Before getting started, make sure you have NASM, QEMU, and a cross-compiler and cross-linker configured for the x86 architecture (https://github.com/mell-o-tron/MellOs/blob/main/A_Setup/setup-gcc-debian.sh).
 Also, make sure the cross-compiler is accessible by exporting it path: